Nivin Pauly: Debut and breakthrough (2010–2012)

-The 2012 film Thattathin Marayathu was his acting vehicle, which became the biggest hit of the year.
+The 2012 film Thattathin Marayathu became one of the biggest hits of the year.
 He played the role of Vinod, a Hindu boy madly in love with Ayesha, a Muslim girl.
-This was the second directorial venture of Vineeth Sreenivasan and is a milestone in Nivin's film career turning him into "the current youth sensation" and a much sought after actor.
-This also secured his position as one of the finest actors of the Malayalam film industry.
+This was Vineeth Sreenivasan's second film as director.
+This also secured his position as one of the finest actors in the Malayalam film industry.
 He received offers from directors including Sathyan Anthikad, Rajesh Pillai, Aashiq Abu and Shyamaprasad.

+Rise to prominence (2013–2015)

 Nivin made his debut in Tamil with the bilingual film Neram.
 His other Malayalam films in 2013 include 5 Sundarikal and Sunil Ibrahim's Arikil Oraal.
 The film was director Alphonse Puthren's directorial debut and was noted for its non-linear screenplay.
 He also acted in Shyamaprasad's English: An Autumn in London where he portrayed the character of a London-born dapper playboy.
 The latter was a psychological thriller in which he played the role of Ichcha, a waiter at a café.
 In 5 Sundarikal, he acted in the segment "Isha" directed by Sameer Thahir.